 We will be providing coffee, juice, pastries, and fruit in addition to the water from the FloWater purification units.
 Everyone is welcome to bring something to share.
-We will not be BBQing this year as most people in years past had other events they were going to.

 In memory of Navy Lieutenant Michael Murphy, 29, of Patchogue, N.Y., who was killed in Afghanistan June 28th, 2005.